JOHN H. SAUNDERS

 Joint Interoperability Test Center, Tucson, AZ

-Kitt Pak National Optical Astronomy Observatory, Tucson, AZ
+Kitt Pak National Optical Astronomy Observatory,

 Levi Strauss Corporation, San Francisco, CA